GoodAI/goodai-ltm/README.md

     mem.add_text("Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore\n", metadata={'timestamp': time.time(), 'type': 'generic'})

+Internally, the memory concatenates text stored using add_text with any text previously sent to the memory.

 To retrieve a list of passages associated with a query, call the `retrieve` method: